-- 8. Defendant issued one or more "all-risk" insurance policies to Plaintiff, including a businessowners policy and related endorsements (collectively, "the Policies"), which provide broad property and business interruption coverage of Plaintiff's property and business at all relevant times. - Defendant issued the Policies in Washington covering property situated in Washington. - 10.
-The business property of Plaintiff includes property and equipment owned and/or leased by it and used for operating a dine-in restaurant and related business activities. - 11.
+8. Defendant issued one or more insurance policies to Plaintiff, including a businessowners policy and related endorsements (collectively, "the Policies"), which provide broad property and business interruption coverage of Plaintiff's property and business at all relevant times.

+- 9. Defendant issued the Policies in Washington covering property situated in Washington. - 10.
+The Plaintiff's business property includes Plaintiff's business premises and property and equipment owned and/or leased and used for Plaintiff's specific business activity. - 11.
 Defendant promised to pay Plaintiff for loss of business income because of direct physical loss or damage of property.
 The Policies do not define the key coverage terms. - 12.
 In general, courts have found coverage under business interruption policies when the policyholder has lost the functional use of their business property.
 This occurred to Plaintiff. - 13.
 Plaintiff paid all premiums for the coverage when due. - 14.
-Plaintiff seeks all coverage due under its Policies, including without limitation with Business Income Coverage, Extra Expense Coverage, Extended Business Income Coverage, and Civil Authority Coverage, to whatever extent provided. - 15.
+Plaintiff seeks all coverage due under its policies, including without limitation Business Income Coverage, Extra Expense Coverage, Extended Business Income Coverage, and Civil Authority Coverage, to whatever extent provided. - 15.
 On or about January 2020, the United States of America saw its first cases of persons infected by COVID-19, which has been designated a worldwide pandemic. - 16.
-It is now known that COVID-19 spreads through airborne transmission, and, in some cases in conjunction with governmental responses, leads to loss of functional use of business property for ordinary business purposes.
+It is now known that COVID-19 spreads through airborne transmission, and, in some cases in conjunction with governmental responses, leads to loss of functional use of business property for ordinary business purposes. - 17.
+The first confirmed case of COVID-19 in King County, Washington was noted on January 21, 2020. - 18.
+On February 29, 2020, Washington Governor Jay Inslee issued Proclamation 20-5, declaring a State of Emergency for all counties in the State of Washington as the result of COVID-19.

-- 17. The first confirmed case of COVID-19 in King County, Washington was noted on January 21, 2020. - 18.
-On February 29, 2020, Washington Governor Jay Inslee issued Proclamation 20-5, declaring a State of Emergency for all counties in the state of Washington as the result of COVID-19. - 19.
-Thereafter, Governor Inslee issued a series of certain proclamations and orders affecting many persons and businesses in Washington, whether infected with COVID-19 or not, requiring certain public health precautions.
-Among other things, Governor Inslee's "Stay Home, Stay Healthy" order required the closure of all non-essential businesses, including Plaintiff's business here. - 20.
+- 19. Thereafter, Governor Inslee issued a series of certain proclamations and orders affecting many persons and businesses in Washington, whether infected with COVID-19 or not, requiring certain public health precautions.
+Among other things, Governor Inslee's "Stay Home, Stay Healthy" order required the closure of all non-essential businesses, including the Plaintiff's business here. - 20.
 Issued March 12, 2020, Proclamation 20-08 closed all public and private K-12 schools in King, Pierce, and Snohomish counties.
 Issued March 13, 2020, Proclamation 20-09 extended the school closure to the entire state. - 21.
-Issued March 16, 2020, Proclamation 20-13 closed theaters, gyms, performance venues, dance studios, bowling alleys, bars, and indoor dining at restaurants. - 22.
-Proclamation 20-13 prohibited "any number of people from gathering in any public venue in which people congregate for purposes of public entertainment, recreation, food and beverage service, . . . to include all public venues in which the serving, provision, or consumption of prepared food or beverages occurs at a table, bar, or for consumption within." - 23.
-Proclamation 20-13 states that one of the reasons for its restrictions is that "the worldwide COVID-19 pandemic and its progression in Washington State continues to threaten the life and health of our people as well as the economy of Washington State, and remains a public disaster affecting life, health, property, or the public peace."
+Issued March 16, 2020, Proclamation 20-13 closed theaters, gyms, performance venues, dance studios, bowling alleys, and indoor dining at restaurants. - 22.
+Proclamation 20-13 prohibited "any number of people from gathering in any public venue in which people congregate for purposes of . . . fitness and other similar activities."
+The proclamation further prohibits "the operation of public venues in which people congregate for entertainment, social or recreational purposes, including but not limited to . . . gyms, fitness centers . . . and other similar venues." - 23.
+Proclamation 20-13 states that one of the reasons for its restrictions is that "the worldwide COVID-19 pandemic and its progression in Washington State continues to threaten the life and health of our people as well as the economy of Washington State, and remains a public disaster affecting life, health, property, or the public peace." - 24.
+The various orders issued in Washington State in connection with the COVID-19 global pandemic led to Plaintiff experiencing a loss of functionality of its business property. - 25.
+Proclamations 20-05 and 20-13 refer to property damage throughout the State of Washington, including where Plaintiff's business is located.